wkolowski/Type-Theory-Wishlist/README.md

 See [the file dealing with conatural numbers](Coinduction/Conat.ttw) for more details on this notation.

-**Status: Highly experimental.
-No papers or prototype implementations.
-However, it looks pretty reasonable.**
+**Status: somewhat experimental.
+There are no papers nor a prototype implementation.
+However, it looks pretty reasonable and I have some Coq code [here](Coinduction/Code/Vec.v) that shows an example manual desugaring.**

 TODO:
 - Check the details.